Teddy Pendergrass: Grammy Award nominations

 Pendergrass received five Grammy Award nominations.

 Other awards

 Pendergrass received several nominations for the American Music Awards between 1979 and 1981 for Favorite Soul/R&B Male Artist, Favorite Soul/R&B Album, and Favorite Disco Artist.
 He won the AMA for Favorite Soul/R&B Male Artist in 1979, tied with singer Lou Rawls.
 Pendergrass was posthumously inducted into the National Rhythm & Blues Hall of Fame class of 2021.
+In 2023, Rolling Stone ranked Pendergrass at No. 42 on their list of the 200 Greatest Singers of All Time.